-- File the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
-Make sure you include the University of St. Thomas federal school code (002345) on your application.
+- File the Free Application for Federal Student Aid (FAFSA) and include the St. Thomas school code (002345) on your application.

 - Respond promptly to all requests for additional information from the Financial Aid Office.

-- The Financial Aid Office will begin sending award notices to students with a complete financial aid file in early March.
+- The Financial Aid Office will begin sending award notices to new students as follows:

 The University of St. Thomas will determine your financial aid eligibility and send you a Notification of Award once all requested information has been received and processed.
 This notification will list the types of aid programs and the amounts for which you qualify.